Saket-Upadhyay/Saket-Upadhyay.github.io/README.md

 # Saket Upadhyay

-### What?
+### What The Fermium?
-You have just landed on my website's github repo.
+Well this might be little awkward if you are here unintentionally, you have just landed on my website's github repo. and might come across some scary backend files, like the unmanaged wires behind shining neon lights.

+> By the way, Fermium (**Fm**) is a radio active element in periodic table with atomic number **100**	(actinide series), and **1.3** Electronegativity.
+Just in case you actually wanted to know and don't give a Fermium about my website.

 ### Now?
 Well, you can roam around if you want, see the raw code and all that stuff if you are into it... or see the well-laid-out better version online @ [saket-upadhyay.github.io](https://saket-upadhyay.github.io)